The Lilies of the Field (novel)

-The Lilies of the Field is a 1962 novel by William Edmund Barrett, who based his depiction of the sisters, partly upon the Benedictine nuns of the Abbey of St. Walburga, originally located in Boulder Colorado.
+The Lilies of the Field is a 1962 novel by William Edmund Barrett, who based his depiction of the sisters partly upon the Benedictine nuns of the Abbey of St. Walburga, originally located in Boulder, Colorado.

 The novel was filmed as Lilies of the Field in 1963.
 Its lead actor, Sidney Poitier, won an Academy Award for Best Actor for portraying Homer Smith.

 Plot

 Homer Smith, just out of the US Army, buys a station wagon in Seattle, equips it for sleeping in and sets out to see the West.
 Having learned many skills in the army, he picks up jobs as an itinerant handyman/jack-of-all-trades.

 One morning, Smith comes to a derelict-looking farm in a valley west of the Rocky Mountains.
 He sees several women working on a fence, very ineptly.
 The women, who speak German but very little English, appear to be Catholic nuns.
 He offers to do a small repair job and stays overnight, assuming that he will be paid in the morning.
 The next day, Smith tries to persuade the Mother superior to pay him, but it is clear that Old Mother—as he now calls her—is convinced he has been sent by God to build a church.

 The nuns—Mother Maria Marthe, and sisters Gertrud, Albertine, Elizabeth and Agnes—have no money, subsist on little food and have no materials to build their church.
 Nevertheless, Smith—a Baptist—agrees to stay to help them with other small jobs, though he realizes he is unlikely to be paid for his labor.

 On Sunday, Smith drives the nuns to Mass in the small largely Spanish-speaking town of Piedras.
 While the nuns attend Mass, he takes the opportunity to get a "man’s breakfast" at the café.
 The owner tells him that the nuns came from East Germany, as the property was willed to their Order by potato farmer Gus Ritter, whose sister was a nun with the Order.
 The owner and townsfolk do not believe the nuns can succeed in their endeavors.

 Smith stays longer and finds himself driven to work on the church.
-In the larger town of North Fork, he meets Orville Livingstone, who runs a construction company, and was Ritter’s friend and executor.
+In the larger town of North Fork, he meets Orville Livingston, who runs a construction company, and was Ritter’s friend and executor.
 He assisted the nuns when they arrived, but is unwilling to do more, such as donating bricks.